dennisdevio/milestone-project-2/README.md

 - As a first time user I want to be able to easily get the latest real-time weather info about other locations for my travel needs in Europe.
 - As a first time user I want to be albe to find all the weather information you provide especially on mobile since my choices for the day or week may be affected depending on the weather.

 #### Returning User Goals
+- As a returning user I want to know your website is reliable on all devices I might use.
+- As a returning user I want the information you provide to be presented in a clear way on all devices I might use.
+- As a returning user I want to know the information you provide is relaible and accurate in any given situation.